gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 The machines controlled by Ansible are defined in a [`hosts`](https://github.com/gigascience/gigadb-website/blob/develop/ops/infrastructure/inventories/hosts) file which lists the host machines connection details.
 Our file is located at `ops/infrastructure/inventories/hosts` and here is the current content annotated:
 ```
-[name_gigadb_server_staging] # host name for staging deployment, the name is a concatenation of AWS tag key and value attached to the EC2 instance

-# do not add any IP address here as it is dynamically managed using terraform-inventory

-[name_gigadb_server_live] # host name for live deployment, the name is a concatenation of AWS tags attached to the EC2 instance

-# do not add any IP address here as it is dynamically managed using terraform-inventory

-[name_bastion_server_staging] # host name for staging deployment, the name is a concatenation of AWS tag key and value attached to the EC2 instance

-# do not add any IP address here as it is dynamically managed using terraform-inventory

-[name_bastion_server_live] # host name for live deployment, the name is a concatenation of AWS tags attached to the EC2 instance

-# do not add any IP address here as it is dynamically managed using terraform-inventory

 [all:vars] # host variables needed by Ansible to configure software and services.
 Most have their value pulled from ansible.properties created with the ansible_init.sh script

 gitlab_url = "https://gitlab.com/api/v4/projects/{{ lookup('ini', 'gitlab_project type=properties file=ansible.properties') | urlencode | regex_replace('/','%2F') }}"